 West Liberty is a very small city located in the state of Iowa.
 With a population of 3,751 people and just one neighborhood, West Liberty is the 126th largest community in Iowa.

-West Liberty is a blue-collar town, with 53.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, West Liberty is generally considered to be a blue-collar town.
+53.28% of the West Liberty workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Liberty is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in West Liberty who work in office and administrative support (8.18%), teaching (6.57%), and management occupations (5.55%).

-The rate of college-level education in West Liberty is quite a bit lower than the national average among all cities of 21.84%: just 12.04% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in West Liberty with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.04% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in West Liberty in 2022 was $25,783, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,132 for a family of four.
 However, West Liberty contains both very wealthy and poor people as well.